 Each AV stores its own local copy $\hat{\mathbf{B}}_i(t)$ of the cooperatively estimated obstacle map, which is periodically synchronized (with period $T_\text{S}$) with the main obstacle map $\hat{\mathbf{B}}(t)$, i.e., $\hat{\mathbf{B}}_i(t_{i,s}) \triangleq \hat{\mathbf{B}}(t_{i,s})$, where $t_{i,s}$, $s=1,2,\ldots$, are the synchronization time instants employed by the $i$th AV.
 The main obstacle map $\hat{\mathbf{B}}(t)$ is updated, by fusion, when each $i$th AV sends its local copy $\hat{\mathbf{B}}_i(t)$, as

 where $\Delta t$ represents the update lag.
+The fusion rule in \eqref{eq:fusionrule} implements a last-observation strategy, with new measurements that overwrite previous values.
+This results in recent observations more representative than older ones, which is appropriate when there are mobile obstacles.
+Other strategies, such as majority voting or probabilistic occupancy, could also be employed \cite{howard2002}, at the cost of some increased complexity.
 We highlight that when two agents try to concurrently update the main map with their local copies, resource contention is applied to preserve map coherency.